elimo-engineering/pinecube-sdk-vagrant/README.md

 Once logged in, you can follow the build instructions on the [PineCube Wiki](https://wiki.pine64.org/index.php?title=PineCube)

-For example. to simply run a build, you can run the following:
+For example, to simply run a build, you can run the following:

 ```
 cd pinecube-sdk/camdroid